-Fill up your cookie tins this holiday season with these Pecan Snowball Cookies!
-They take very few ingredients, are quick to toss together, melt in your mouth, and are loved by all.
+Fill up your cookie tins this holiday season with super soft, melt-in-your-mouth Pecan Snowball Cookies!

-This is a Christmas cookie recipe I loved to make with my family.
-An awesome cookie recipe to make with the kids, though you might find yourself covered in excess powdered sugar.
+This is an awesome cookie recipe to make with kids, though you might find yourself covered in excess powdered sugar.

-- Delicious: Some of the best recipes are simple and still taste yummy.
+- An easy holiday treat.
+Some of the best recipes use minimal ingredients.
 The buttery shortbread and crunchy pecans make these Christmas cookies a family favorite.
-They will just melt in your mouth!

 To make these cookies you'll need: